40 Islands, One City: New York’s Most Surprising Secret

 The name of Mill Rock Island is said to have come from a man who constructed a tidal mill there around 1701.
 At the start of the War of 1812, the U.S. War Department built a blockhouse armed with cannons to guard New York Harbor against the British Navy.

 Mile-long Hart Island has filled numerous roles, including serving as a Civil War Union prisoner-of-war camp.
-At that time, it held 3,413 captured Confederate Army soldiers, a number of whom died and were buried nearby.
+In 1865, Hart Island held 3,413 captured Confederate soldiers for four months, and 235 of them died there.

-Memories of a different war and other historical tidbits linger on Swinburne Island.
-The four-acre artificial enclave, and nearby Hoffman Island, served as training stations for the U.S. Merchant Marine at the start of World War II.
+Memories of a different war linger on Swinburne Island.
+The four-acre artificial enclave and nearby Hoffman Island served as training stations for the U.S. Merchant Marine at the start of World War II.
 Some of the Quonset huts that were erected still stand.

-Those islands played a very different role in the early 20th century, as a quarantine location for immigrants.
-After several cholera epidemics swept across the world, the U.S. Government used them to house immigrants seeking to enter the country who were found to be suffering from contagious diseases.
+Those islands played a very different role in the early 20th century as quarantine locations for immigrants.
+After several cholera epidemics swept across the world, the U.S. Government used them to house immigrants found to be suffering from contagious diseases.

 Swinburne and Hoffman Islands today are part of a National Recreation Area.
-While they’re not open to the public, it’s possible to spot harbor and gray seals that hang out on Swinburne.
+Not open to the public, they’re still worth knowing about: harbor and gray seals are often spotted hauling out on Swinburne’s rocks.

 Food-stealing Squa birds are residents of the Chimney Sweeps Islands in New York City.
 Photo by Dalia Kvedaraite/Dreamstime

 There are two legends about the origin of the islands’ name.
-One is that from a distance they resemble “chimney sweeps,” brooms used to clean out the chimneys of houses.
+One is that, from a distance, they resemble “chimney sweeps” brooms.
 The other is that a man once purchased the islands using money he had earned sweeping chimneys.

 Cannons serve as reminders of when Fort Jay protected New York City’s harbor.
 Photo by Sangaku/Dreamstime